 Can Pilates Help to Reduce Anxiety Levels

-London Pilates is a good form of low impact exercise focussed on muscular stretching and strengthening.
+Pilates is a good form of low impact exercise focussed on muscular stretching and strengthening.
 It helps to concentrate on the mind body connection through challenging but calming exercises.
 Pilates improves your mood as physical activity causes endorphins to be released and causes a positive feeling in the body.
-Furthermore, Pilates you will focus your attention on flowing movements and your breath for a hour which is calming and therapeutic.
-Pilates can make you more present and therefore help you manage your anxiety more effectively.
+Furthermore Pilates you will focus your attention on flowing movements and your breath for a hour which is calming and therapeutic.
+It can make you more present and therefore help you manage your anxiety more effectively.
 Moreover you will leave sessions feeling less stressed and energised.
 Activity can enhance wellbeing through a better sense of self-confidence and the ability to take up a challenge.
 Pilates classes are a great exercise to include as part of your anxiety reduction plan.
 Interested?
 Book a Pilates consultation now.

 Can Osteopathy Help to Reduce Anxiety Levels